-In this Explore recipe, you'll learn how to create a query that shows the top problem tickets by number of unsolved incidents that are attached.
+In this Explore recipe, you'll learn how to create a report that shows the top problem tickets by number of unsolved incidents that are attached.
 If you're not familiar with working with problem type tickets, check out Working with problem and incident tickets.

 What you'll need